 How is it effective?

-By responding to mentions about your competitor, you are making your brand known to people that are already interested in this kind of products.
-Moreover, you have a chance of getting the unsatisfied customers of your competitors that either didn't know about your product, or needed a push to switch.
+By responding to mentions about your competitor, you are making your brand known to people that are already interested in this kind of product.
+Moreover, you have a chance of getting the unsatisfied customers of your competitors that either didn't know about your product or needed a push to switch.

 1. Share relevant posts from people in your industry or your influencers ( 5 minutes)

 Social media is all about building relationships.
 By sharing posts of people in your industry and your influencers, you are killing two birds with one stone: you’re posting relevant content (preferably interesting one, too) on your brand page, and you are promoting people that might be useful to you in the future.
 Share posts that contain images or videos the most.
 Don't forget to include the appropriate hashtags and @mentions.

 Share posts of your customers, if there are any, and if these posts are related to your business.
 For example, never hesitate to share testimonials on your brand page.